Deepender25/Readme-Architect-AI/DESIGN_SYSTEM_IMPROVEMENTS.md

-# AutoDoc AI - Design System Improvements
+# ReadmeArchitect - Design System Improvements

 ## Overview
-This document outlines the comprehensive UI consistency improvements made to the AutoDoc AI web application.
+This document outlines the comprehensive UI consistency improvements made to the ReadmeArchitect web application.
 The changes establish a unified design language and fix various UI inconsistencies throughout the application.

 ## Key Improvements Made